ScottLouvau/scottlouvau.github.io/content/life/2022-07-21-covid-road-trip/index.md

 ![pizza-picnic](img/pizza-picnic.jpg)

 After we ate, and before any Target staff might come out to complain, we headed off.
 We chose a route right through the Chicago and Milwaukee downtowns, to at least get the sight of some other big cities on our way past.
 Traffic was dense but steady in Chicago, and while we saw quite a bit of the downtown and elevated train system, we didn't get close enough to see Lake Michigan.
-We ended up bypassing the Milwaukee to make it to a county campground near Madison, Wisconsin, by dusk, once again arriving at dusk.
+We ended up bypassing the Milwaukee to make it to a county campground near Madison, Wisconsin, once again arriving at dusk.
 Despite the quality of our sleeping setup, we passed out quickly and slept soundly.

 ![chicago-skyline](img/chicago-skyline.jpg)